The Obvious Choice System

 Your Instructor: Elaine Blidgeon

-Elaine Blidgeon is a Workplace Strategist and executive coach who specialises in people, power and politics at work.
-For over two decades she’s studied human behaviour, trained in NLP and belief‑change methods, and coached professionals who were blindsided, sidelined or quietly capped by office politics.
-If it involves decoding subtle power plays, navigating difficult personalities, or communicating strategically without becoming someone you’re not, Elaine can help you see the real game and respond with a clear, practical plan
+I’m Elaine Blidgeon, a Workplace Strategist and executive coach who specialises in people, power and politics at work – and how they shape your position, not just your performance.
+For over two decades I’ve studied human behaviour, trained in NLP and belief‑change methods, and coached professionals who were blindsided, sidelined or quietly capped despite doing good work.

 The Moment Everything Flipped